I made a DIY industrial shelf! I hope you love it as much as I do!

 Bring out the beauty of wood with a poly sealer

 I used a scrap piece that I cut off to see how the wood was changed using Minwax Polycrylic.
 I liked the look, so I chose to use it on all the boards.
 The board standing up vertically is untreated, and the two laying horizontally have both gotten the poly treatment.

 I actually used a gloss on these boards and I love how they turned out.
 So much character in these very, very old boards!

 After securing all of the pipes to two flanges, I got busy putting the pipes onto the underneath side of the bottom board.
 I used my adjustable combination square to make sure they were all spaced the same.

 I bought some of these lag screws at Home Depot, but actually didn’t have enough.
 When I went back, I bought 1 1/2 inch screws.
 They were .47 each.
 This project took a LOT of screws.
-I have a link at the bottom of this post where you can find them online a little cheaper.
+By the way, I have a link at the bottom of this post where you can find them online a little cheaper.

 I drilled pilot holes for every lag screw, using a socket to secure them all.
 I screwed all of them in loosely before tightening them each down because my boards were slightly warped.